JosephShamoon99/Setting-Up-Active-Directory/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Deploy and configure Active Directory
+- Create a virtual machine to act as our domain controller with Windows server 2022
-- Create dummy accounts to populate our domain
+- Deploy Active Directory on the domain controller
-- Manage those dummy accounts using Active Directory
+- Create anohter virtual machine as a client to connect to the domain controller we created

 <h2>Deployment and Configuration Steps</h2>